agdamsbo/neuRo-group/README.md

 # neuRo-group
-R-group on neuroscience research at the Neuromuscular Research Group at Aarhus University Hospital.
+R-group on neuroscience research at the Neurovascular Research Group at Aarhus University Hospital.